alexiachm/Algorithms-project/README.md

 ## Limitations
 The algorithm is currently limited to start-up business, as if a business were to grow exponentially into a mass corporation, our current system might not hold all data structures appropriately.
 Our main limitation is that our app works specifically with our dataset only, if a startup would want to include their own dataset it would not be possible.
+To improve this we could work on an algorithm which is able to udnerstand the user's data regardless of its format.
+However this is not in the scope of our project.

 ## File Architecture
 - `startups.py` - The main balsamiq app file that includes
 - `templates`- the app contains templates to create the interfaces of the app
 - any other files are self-explanatory.

-# The Dataset
-The dataset provides information about 4 products from a start-up with 208 accumulated different time stamps.
-Its content is relevant for anyone interested in tracking and organizing their products depending on their time stamps, and understand their current and past savings, expenses, incomes, and inventories.
-The following variables are presented:

-- Product: including product A, B, C & D, with their respective different time stamps.
-- Timestamp: there are 208 timestamps, each with their corresponding date and time.
-- Inventory: there are different amounts of stock of the four product types, depending on the time stamp given.
-- Accumulated Revenue: there are different amounts of revenue of the four product types, depending on the specific time stamp.
-- Accumulated Cost: there are different amounts of costs of the four product types, depending on the given time stamp.

-This dataset was manually constructed by our group, taking into account the workings of a start-up.

 # Installation & Usage
-#first-time install
+### First-time install

 clone the files:
 `````